Mystery Case Files

 Mystery Case Files is a video game series originally developed by the internal studios of Big Fish Games.
-Some installments were developed by Eipix Entertainment between 2015 and 2019 and Elephant Games who developed sequels from 2013 to 2014.
-The newest installments were developed by GrandMA Studios.
+Sequels were then developed by Elephant Games between 2013 and 2014 and Eipix Entertainment between 2015 and 2019.
+The newest installments have been developed by GrandMA Studios since 2020.
 The Mystery Case Files series is known for its hidden object puzzles where, in order to progress through a game, the player plays the role of a Master Detective and must find a certain number of items hidden somewhere on a painted scene.

 In 2007, Big Fish Games estimated that "100 million people have at least sampled trial versions" of the Mystery Case Files games since the initial launch of Mystery Case Files: Huntsville.

-The latest installment in the series, Mystery Case Files: The Dalimar Legacy, was released on March 16, 2023, and is the 25th game in the series.
+The latest installment in the series, Mystery Case Files: The Riddle of Mrs. Bishop, was released on November 26, 2024, and is the 27th game in the series.

 Gameplay

-Mystery Case Files: Huntsville marked the introduction of the hidden object game – a genre of casual game development in which a player must locate a list of objects which are hidden among many other objects on the computer screen.
+Mystery Case Files: Huntsville marked the introduction of the hidden object game – a genre of casual game in which a player must locate a list of objects which are hidden among many other objects on the computer screen.
 Once a player has located all the listed hidden objects, they progress on to the next area of gameplay.
 In case a player is unable to find a required object, many hidden object games offer a finite number of hints.

 Like all Mystery Case Files titles, Huntsville relies heavily on hidden object gameplay.
 Upon completing each hidden object puzzle, players return to their Crime Computer where they solve subsequent puzzles in order to gather evidence and help pinpoint the thief.
 A player is given a limited amount of time to complete each puzzle.
 If the player fails to successfully complete a puzzle in this time, they must begin again with an entirely new scenario.

 Prime Suspects relies heavily on hidden object gameplay as well, but introduces a new device that will only work if the player finds batteries in any hidden object scene.
 The device enables the player to see through walls to find the hidden object.
-The player has to gather evidence in a limited amount of time and deduce which suspect is mostly likely to have stolen the Queen's Hope Diamond.
+The player has to gather evidence in a limited amount of time and deduce which suspect is most likely to have stolen the Queen's Hope Diamond.

 Ravenhearst allows the player to gather the missing pages of Emma's diary by relying heavily on hidden object scenes.
 Puzzles are introduced to the gameplay as players must solve them to unlock each door in the manor in order to access the locked rooms.
 At the end of the game, keys must be found all around the manor in order to free Emma's soul from the mansion.